Fabioconti99/Different_Driving_modalities_of_a_Mobile_Robot/README.md

 The user will be able to change the driving modality through a **UI interface**:
 * pressing **[1]** the interface will ask the user to insert the *x* and *y* coordinates.
 The robot will eventually try to drive autonomously to those coordinates.
 * pressing **[2]** the UI will activate a simple *teleop_key* interface that will let the user drive the robot with keyboard inputs.
-* pressing **[3]** the UI will activate a similar modality to the second one but the user will be assisted by a **collision avoidence** layer that will prevent the robot to hit the walls if it gets too close to them.
+* pressing **[3]** the UI will add to the previous modality an extra a driving assistency feature.
+The user will be assisted by a **collision avoidence** layer that will prevent the robot to hit the walls if it gets too close to them.

 The software will rely on the `move_base` and `gmapping` pakages for localizing the robot and plan the motion.